PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 }
 ```

 A small number of users have multiple Slurm accounts.
 Modifications to the above function may be needed for these users.
+One can get GPU-hours by replacing `--tres=cpu` with `--tres=gres/gpu`.

 ## Enhanced commands